mguaraz120/liri-node-app/README.md

 2. Navigate to the folder that contains the liri.js file.

-3. call the file and the one of the four commands.
+3. call the file and one of the four commands.

 ### Concert command:

     node liri.js concert <type your artist or band>

     The app will display a list of all events and locations where the artist or band will perform.
 The results will also get transfer in the log.txt file.
-See screen-shot below:
+See below:

 <img src="images/concert.PNG">